saumyavora/Reinforcement-Learning/README.md

 ## DDPG RL Agent controller controlling the temperature.
 ![RL controller](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/Images/RL_Control.png)

+## PG RL Agent controller controlling the temperature.

+## TD3 RL Agent controller controlling the temperature.

+## DQN RL Agent controller controlling the temperature.

 ## Steps to recreate models:
-1. Run [sldemo_househeat_data.m](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/sldemo_househeat_data.m), and make sure variables exist on the workspace.
+1. Open the DDPG Folder and Run [sldemo_househeat_data.m](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/sldemo_househeat_data.m), and make sure variables exist on the workspace.

 2. Run [house_thermostat.slx](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/house_thermostat.slx) to generate a the plots for the control using a regular thermostat.

 3. Run [house_PID.slx](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/house_PID.slx) to generate a the plots for the control using a Discrete PID controller.

-4. Open the [ddpg_live(new).mlx](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/ddpg_live(new).mlx) live notebook.
+4. [ddpg_live(new).mlx](https://github.com/akmenon1996/TemperatureControl-ReinforcementLearning/blob/master/ddpg_live(new).mlx) live notebook.
 Start running each cell individually.
 (Make sure the variable - training is set to true in the notebook.)

+5. Open the Final Folder and first Run [sldemo_househeat_data.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/sldemo_househeat_data.m), [rlwatertank.slx](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/rlwatertank.slx) again, [pg.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/PG.m) to generate a the plots for the control using a Policy Gradient.
+[DDPG.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/DDPG.m) to generate a the plots for the control using a Deep Deterministic Policy Gradient.
+[Td3.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/Td3.m)to generate a the plots for the control using a Twin Delayed Deep Deeterministic Policy Gradient.

+6. Open the DQN Folder and run first Run [sldemo_househeat_data.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/DQN/sldemo_househeat_data.m), [rlwatertank.slx](https://github.com/saumyavora/Reinforcement-Learning/blob/master/DQN/rlwatertank.slx) again, [dqn.m](https://github.com/saumyavora/Reinforcement-Learning/blob/master/Final/PG.m) to generate a the plots for the control using a Deep Q Network.

 ### Warnings:
 Make sure to have the following toolkits installed to be able to recreate these simulations successfully: